-Marie graduated magna cum laude in 1942 with a bachelor’s degree in chemistry and was offered a fellowship to pursue her graduate studies at New York University, whilst working part-time as a laboratory assistant at Queens College.
-Marie completed her master’s degree in just one year.
+Marie graduated magna cum laude in 1942 with a Bachelor’s degree in chemistry and was offered a fellowship to pursue her graduate studies at New York University, whilst working part-time as a laboratory assistant at Queens College.
+Marie completed her Master’s degree in just one year.

-After her completing her PhD, Marie went onto work with Alfred E. Mirsky, a pioneer in molecular biology, at the Rockefeller Institute in New York after receiving a grant from the American Cancer Society.
+After completing her PhD, Marie went onto work with Alfred E. Mirsky, a pioneer in molecular biology, at the Rockefeller Institute in New York after receiving a grant from the American Cancer Society.
 Marie then returned to Columbia in 1955, working closely with Dr. Quentin B. Demming to investigate the causes of heart attacks.
 Their work eventually transferred to Albert Einstein College, where they pioneered the discovery of the relationship between high cholesterol and clogged arteries.

 Words by Melissa Black